KCS Secondary Program

 Furthermore, curriculum materials are designed to help students achieve academic standards and master various skills that allow them to acquire further knowledge.
 Materials were designed to meet the academic needs of most students in grades 7-12.
 Their design incorporates many key features, including a formative and summative assessment system, the use of individualized learning goals and a diagnostic-prescriptive instructional approach developed by Carroll and Slavin.
 The curriculum materials provide each student with content (scope and sequence) and performance (mastery level) baseline.
 User-friendly instruction directs students through the learning process allowing the student to work independently and learn responsibility by setting and accomplishing goals

 Admissions Policy Kaufman Christian School does not discriminate on the basis of race, color, national, or ethnic origin in the administration of any of its policies or programs.
 The KCS Secondary Program enrollment process is competitive with limited space available.
 We open enrollment first to children that have siblings currently enrolled at Kaufman Christian School and to members of Country Bible Church.
-Applications are accepted as early as February of the upcoming school year and open enrollment begins March 1st.
+Open enrollment to the public begins March 15th.
 Available spaces will be filled with applicants and families compatible with our program.

 What To Expect…